chingchenms/llvm/docs/Coroutines.rst

 The first argument is a pointer to a block of memory in which coroutine frame will reside.
-This could be the result of an allocation function or the result of a call to a `coro.elide`_ intrinsics representing a storage that can be used on a frame of the calling function.
+This could be the result of an allocation function or the result of a call to a `coro.alloc`_ intrinsics representing a storage that can be used on a frame of the calling function.

 The second argument provides information on alignment of the memory returned by